carpentries/lesson-development-training/episodes/03-audience.md

    with step-by-step explanations of the process, but without a lot of extra information that is not directly relevant.
-   However, the same approach may actually hinder learning for competent practitioners who may be distracted by a step-by-step explanation of something they already have the prior knowledge of.
+   However, the same approach may actually hinder learning for competent practitioners [who may be distracted by a step-by-step explanation of something they already have the prior knowledge of][kirschner-2006].
    For learners at this level of expertise, lessons which include activities offering learners the freedom to explore options and develop their own solutions,